We are now under new ownership and are located in Dallas, TX. At this time we no longer offer in store shopping.

-Our roses are shipped on Mondays via Federal Express Ground or UPS Ground on the week you select at checkout.
+Our roses are shipped via Federal Express Ground or UPS Ground on the week you select at checkout.
 If we determine a rose does not meet our qauality standards by your selected shipping week, we will hold onto and care for your rose(s) until they meet our quality standards.
-Our potted trade 1 gallon and trade 3 gallon roses are watered and placed in plastic bags before being carefully packaged in shipping boxes.
-The majority of our customers recieve their shipments within 3-5 days of shipping, however, there may be delays by the carrier that would cause your shipment to be recieved beyond that date.
+Our potted trade 1 gallon and trade 3 gallon roses are watered and placed in plastic bags before being carefully packed in shipping boxes.
+The majority of our customers recieve their shipments within 3 - 5 days of shipping, however, there may be delays by the carrier that would cause your shipment to be recieved beyond that date.
 Please note that the selected ship date is not the date your rose(s) will be delivered.
 The selected ship date indicates the week they will ship out.

 Generally, roses need at least 6-8 hours of sunlight every day.
 If you live in a very warm climate, the blooms will benefit from afternoon shade.

 Water the newly planted roses well.
 Afterwards, water deeply at least once per week.
 Roses like adequate moisture, but they do not like "wet feet".
 It is best to water roses near the drip line at soil level.
 Try to keep water off the foliage.
 If you must water on the foliage, do it early in the morning so the sun can dry the leaves.
 Once your roses are established, water them at least once per week, (during the summer heat, twice per week).
 This will encourage deeper root systems than light, frequent watering.

 All of our potted roses come pre-fertilized with mycoboost.
-We recommend fertilizing every 3-4 months using mycoboost that can be found on our website.
+We recommend fertilizing every 3-4 months using mycoboost, which can be found on our website.